A Hench Helps Her Villain, No Matter What

 About the Author

-Izzy Wasserstein was born and raised in Kansas.
-She teaches writing and literature, writes poetry and fiction, and shares a house with a variety of animal companions and the writer Nora E. Derrington.
-She likes to slowly run long distances.
+Izzy Wasserstein is a queer, trans woman.
+She teaches writing and literature, writes poetry and fiction, and shares a home with a variety of animal companions and the writer Nora E. Derrington.
+Her fiction has appeared in Beneath Ceaseless Skies, Clarkesworld, Fantasy, and elsewhere.
+Her most recent poetry collection is When Creation Falls (Meadowlark Books, 2018).

 About the Narrator